-This means that the local union paper is the most important vehicle for communicating the union’s message to members.
+This means that the local union publication is still the most important vehicle for communicating the union’s message.

 It’s the local publication that fills the communications gap.
 Here’s what a newsletter can and will do:

-Informs – it tells members what the local has done to protect them, what the officers who represent them are doing, what activities are being planned and what members are interested in.
+- Informs – it tells members what the local has done to protect them; what the officers who represent them are doing; what activities are being planned and what other members are interested in.

-Involves – everyone has some talent.
-Members are all creative and knowledgable in their own individual ways.
+- Involves – everyone has some talent.
+Members are all creative and knowledgeable in their own individual ways.
 Most people, given the opportunity, like to share what they know with others.
 The union publication tells people about those opportunities.

-Reaches beyond the local union membership – while it’s building union pride, that newsletter can be reinforcing the benefits of belonging to current members and serves as an organizing tool for nonmembers.
+- Reaches beyond the local union membership – while it’s building union pride, that newsletter can be reinforcing the benefits of belonging to current members and serve as an organizing tool for nonmembers.

 Your local’s goal should be to establish open, direct communication with all of the members.
 A local union paper is a valuable key to that communication.